17 Comae Berenices

 17 Comae Berenices (17 Com) is a multiple star system in the northern constellation of Coma Berenices.
 The brighter component, 17 Com A, is a naked eye star with an apparent visual magnitude of 5.2.
-It has a faint companion of magnitude 6.6, 17 Com B, positioned at an angular separation of 146.4 arcsecond along a position angle of 251°, as of 2018.
-They are located at a distance of approximately 240 light years from the Sun based on parallax measurements.
+It has a companion of magnitude 6.6, 17 Com B, positioned at an angular separation of 146.4 arcsecond along a position angle of 251°, as of 2018, and a 14th-magnitude companion 1.4 " from 17 Com B. They are located at a distance of approximately 240 light years from the Sun based on parallax measurements.